Turkey Converts Istanbul's Iconic Hagia Sophia Back Into A Mosque

 Hayırlı olsun. pic.twitter.com/MzP6nzn9Jc— Recep Tayyip Erdoğan (@RTErdogan) July 10, 2020

+The president added that the mosque would remain open to non-Muslims.
+It will "continue to embrace everyone," Anadolu quoted Erdogan as saying.

+When Hagia Sophia issued the Muslim call to prayer on Friday afternoon, a crowd in the nearby plaza broke out in cheers, an Anadolu video showed.
+The museum has been broadcasting the call to prayer for several years.

-In recent years, the Turkish government has "allowed Quran readings there on special occasions," Anadolu reported.
+The Turkish government has "allowed Quran readings there on special occasions" in recent years, Anadolu reported.

-Previously, a presidential spokesman offered assurances that the building would remain open to visitors and that no changes would be made to the interior.
+Previously, a presidential spokesman offered assurances that no changes would be made to the interior.
 The domed site retains its Christian iconography, and minarets were added during its time as a mosque.

 The possible change to the museum's status has been widely condemned internationally.